August 27, 2024

 Centers for Disease Control (CDC) National Wastewater Surveillance System (NWSS) (webpage)

-National Academy of Science, Engineering and Medicine (NASEM) report on Wastewater-based Disease Surveillance for Public Health Action (interactive overview)
+National Academy of Science, Engineering and Medicine (NASEM) Wastewater-based Disease Surveillance for Public Health Action (report, 2023)